 There is just one time in your life when you have time, energy and money (okay, not heaps, but bundles at least? small bundles?) to spend and in these times, you’re all pumped up.
 C’mon world.
 Bring it on.
-Here are 27 places to visit in South India, for when you are young.
 Listen up adventure squad and quiet time maniacs, there’s something here for all of you

 Elephants, waterfall rappelling, ultralight flying!

 Widely known for being the “Scotland of the South”, Coorg is an enchanting hill station located not so far from Bangalore.
 The view of the grey clouds subtly blending with the greenery of the hills is a sight worth seeing.
 Ever tried waterfall rappelling?
 If not, now is the time!
 An exciting challenge to overcome, with the water flowing down with force, in a moist climate, hear your heartbeat in your ears.
 Over the sound of the waterfall.
 There is no better place for this than Coorg, which easily makes it to the list of best places to visit in South India.

 Lose yourself in the mesmerising beauty of the rolling hills shrouded in the alluring mist and dense forest of Kodaikanal.
 Dubbed the Princess of Hill stations, Kodaikanal ranks high on the list of hill stations in the country thanks to the abundance of natural beauty, be it the waterfalls, the lakes, the lush greenery or the magnificent view of the Palani hills.
 Enjoy the eternally pleasant weather of the area as you trek to Green Valley View or Dolphin’s nose, where you can admire the scenic panoramas of this natural wonderland, or immerse yourself in the serenity of Kodai Lake or Berjarim Lake.